 Not on my porch: How to avoid package theft Posted in General, Home For all the convenience that ordering online gives us, there is an unfortunate downside – our delivery may be taken by someone else before we’re able to get our hands on it.
 Package theft, especially around the holidays, is a growing inconvenience for many consumers.
 Approximately 26 million Americans say they’ve experienced a package theft, with the number increasing every year as “porch pirates” get bolder and ordering online grows in popularity.1 No one wants to fall victim to the antics of a porch pirate – including you.
 Consider implementing these low-cost solutions so your package makes it off the porch and into your home.
-Ship it to work.
+1. Ship it to work.
 Keep your package off the porch in the first place.
 If your company allows, consider shipping your packages to your workplace instead of your home.
-Enlist a neighbor’s help.
+2. Enlist a neighbor’s help.
 Do you have a neighbor or a friend that’s usually home?
 If so, see if they can wait for your package or keep an eye out for it.
-Require a signature.
+3. Require a signature.
 Consider requesting a signature for your package to be dropped off.
 That way, your package won’t be left on your porch exposed to potential thieves.
-Be proactive.
+4. Be proactive.
 If you’re sending a package, ask the recipient to share information on the safest way for them to receive deliveries.
-Take advantage of alternative delivery options and alerts.
+5. Take advantage of alternative delivery options and alerts.
 FedEx, the U.S. Postal Service and UPS all have alternative pickup and delivery options available.
 Visit their websites to explore your options and update your delivery preferences.
 You can also sign up for delivery alerts to track your package and stay up-to-date on delivery times.
+Learn about our Home Insurance Learn More 6.
 Get technical.
 Consider investing in low-cost technologies like automatic light timers and motion-censored lights.
-Keep your porch clear and visible.
+7. Keep your porch clear and visible.
 It may seem counter-intuitive, but if a thief has no place to hide, they’re less likely to take the risk of going up to your porch in the first place.
-Ask for your box to be nondescript.
+8. Ask for your box to be nondescript.
 Ordering from a high-end store?
 Consider marking the “gift” checkbox when you purchase so the package comes in a plain box.
 You can also request this of friends and family so your box doesn’t grab attention.
-Find strength in numbers.
+9. Find strength in numbers.
 Neighborhood groups on social media or community apps like Nextdoor can provide your neighborhood a system for reporting suspicious activity to each other.
 It may not be a low-cost option, but our list wouldn’t be complete without the recommendation of a home security device.
 Signs announcing the presence of a home security system can go a long way in your efforts to scare off a thief.
 In fact, homes without security systems are 300% more likely to be broken into or vandalized.2 Bonus: You may be able to receive a discount on your homeowners’ insurance.
 Check with your independent agent for details.
 Strategically-placed security cameras, or devices like video doorbells and lock boxes, can also go a long way in mitigating package theft and have increased in popularity for their ability to catch thieves in the act.
 As long as you’re shipping products to your door, there’s a chance your package will be a target.
 Use these strategies to deter package theft and finally get rid of porch pirates for good.
 This article is for informational and suggestion purposes only.
 If the policy coverage descriptions in this article conflict with the language in the policy, the language in the policy applies.
 Talk with your independent agent if you have any questions regarding the details of your home insurance policy or if you need to update your insurance.
-References: 1 - CBS News 2 - National Council for Home Safety and Security Also References: - USA Today - Safety.com Share via: Facebook Twitter LinkedIn Email Related resources Protecting yourself after a data breach Posted in General, Auto, Home Data breaches are becoming increasingly common.
+References: 1 - CBS News 2 - National Council for Home Safety and Security Also References: - USA Today - Safety.com Share via: Facebook Twitter LinkedIn Email Related resources How to prevent break-ins in your home and vehicle Posted in Auto, Home Take the steps to prevent theft in your home and vehicle by following these tips.
+From lamps with self-timers to locked doors to security systems, there are many action items you can implement to protect what matters most to you.
+Protecting yourself after a data breach Posted in General, Auto, Home Data breaches are becoming increasingly common.
 More likely than not, a day will come when you reach into your mailbox and pull out a letter that says your data has been exposed.
 Here’s what to do next.
-Tips to prevent theft and avoid a break-in Posted in General, Auto, Home You can never be too careful when it comes to securing your property.
-Do you know the best ways to protect your car and home?
-Check out our list of more than 30 tips to help prevent theft and avoid break-ins.